The grounds to contest a will in Illinois include:

-Lack of Proper Formalities.
+Lack of Proper Formalities

 To make a valid Illinois will, the will must (1) be in writing, (2) signed by the testator or by some person in his presence and by his direction, and (3) attested in the presence of the testator by 2 or more credible witnesses.
 755 ILCS 5/4-3.
 If a will was not executed with the proper formalities, it can be contested and found invalid under Illinois law.

 A will can also be contested in Illinois if the will is the product of undue influence.
 Undue influence depends on the circumstances of each case.

 In many cases, the undue influencer will upset a long established estate plan where the bulk of the estate was to pass to the direct descendants or other close relatives of the decedent.
 Some undue influencers are new friends or acquaintances of the decedent who “befriend” the decedent in the last months or years of life, typically after the decedent has suffered some decline in mental ability.
 In other situations, one child of the decedent, often a caregiver will coerce the decedent to write the other children out of the will.
 Undue influencers can also be health care workers or live in aides who implicitly or explicitly threaten to withhold care unless the estate plan is changed in favor of the health care worker.

 The undue influencer may make false or misleading representations concerning the character of another, which may be so connected to the execution of the will as to make the will invalid on the grounds of undue influence.
-In re Estate of Hoover
+In re Estate of Hoover.

-Lack of Capacity.
+Lack of Capacity

 To make a valid will under Illinois law, a testator must have testamentary capacity.

 Typically, incompetence is established through a prior medical diagnosis of dementia, Alzheimer’s, or psychosis, or through the testimony of witnesses as to the irrational conduct of the deceased around the time the will was executed.
 A will can be declared void if lack of capacity can be proven.

 Under Illinois law, a will may be revoked only (1) by burning, cancelling, tearing or obliterating it by the testator himself or by some person in his presence and by his direction and consent, (2) by the execution of a later will declaring the revocation, (3) by a later will to the extent that it is inconsistent with the prior will or (4) by the execution of an instrument declaring the revocation and signed and attested in the manner prescribed by this Article for the signing and attestation of a will.
 755ILCS5/4- 7.

 Therefore,if someone offers a will for probate, and you have a later, inconsistent will or an instrument declaring the will revoked and properly signed and attested, you have grounds to challenge the earlier will as revoked.

 Fraud, Forgery, Compulsion, or Other Improper Conduct As Grounds To Contest A Will in Illinois

-For example, if it can be demonstrated that a fraud was exercised on the testator, a will can be found invalid.
+For example, if it can be demonstrated that a fraud was exercised on the testator, a will can be contested in Illinois and found invalid.
 Or, if evidence is presented that the testator’s signature on the will is a forgery, the will could be found invalid on those grounds as well.

 How long do I have to contest a will in Illinois?